COHRINT/mWidar/README.md

 Target tracking application in partnership with Wavesens

-Note: This project is in it's initial development phase, so broken code may be found within the main branch.
+Note: This project is in its initial development phase, so broken code may be found within the main branch.

 ## Build Instructions

+This project depends on a working installation of OpenCV2.
+Installation instructions can be found [here](https://docs.opencv.org/4.x/df/d65/tutorial_table_of_content_introduction.html).

 This project is designed to be developed with CLion, upon cloning this repository users should be able to build the files using a build button.
 But building and running is simple when using other editors.